sherrytp/overwatch-data-engineer/README.md

 ### Port Mage to Run the Scheduled Pipeline

 1. I already clone the Mage-zoomcamp folder to the repo, so go to the [`mage-zoomcamp`]() folder: `cd mage-zoomcamp`
+2. Change name of the `dev.env` file to `.env` to set up the environment
+3. Change the `GOOGLE_PROJECT_ID` and other project_ID and database buckets to your setup
-2. Run `docker-compose build`
+4. Run `docker-compose build`
-3. Run `docker-compose up` and agree to the updates
+5. Run `docker-compose up` and agree to the updates
-4. Go to port `http://localhost:6789/` and run the scheduled mage pipeline `owl_pipeline`.
+6. Go to port `http://localhost:6789/` and run the scheduled mage pipeline `owl_pipeline`.
-5. Close out mage and the port after `match_stats` and `map_stats` datasets are successfully uploaded to GCS and BigQuery.
+7. Close out mage and the port after `match_stats` and `map_stats` datasets are successfully uploaded to GCS and BigQuery.

 ### Airflow Optional